offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ### 3.3 Mixed and Advanced Methods

-- **Persona Calibration:** The ACE Manifest’s personas are refined through iterative user research, ensuring alignment with evolving user archetypes[2].
+- **Persona Calibration:** The Quillan Manifest’s personas are refined through iterative user research, ensuring alignment with evolving user archetypes[2].
 - **Protocol-Driven Diagnostics:** The LeeX-Humanized Protocol (LHP) applies structured elicitation and longitudinal analysis to diagnose emergent user needs and system behaviors, offering a replicable, high-resolution approach to user research[1].

 ---